draftm0de/github.workflows/.github/actions/docker-tag-builder/README.md

 - `version` is required only for `major`, `minor`, `patch` levels
 - Custom tag levels (non-semantic) are passed through as-is
 - Action fails if `major`/`minor`/`patch` requested without `version`
+- `git-tag-levels` is optional - when omitted, no validation is performed
 - See [DEPLOYMENT.md](DEPLOYMENT.md) for implementation details